tomascarvalho/pgtune-script/README.md

 GENERAL INFORMATION
 -------------------

-This is a bash script for Debian/Ubuntu that I made with the objective of automatically installing and running pgtune, in order to update your PostgreSQL data base with the pgtune recommended settings.
-In the end this script will restart your PostgreSQL data base.
+This is a bash script for Debian/Ubuntu that I made with the objective of automatically installing and running pgtune, in order to update your PostgreSQL database with the pgtune recommended settings.
+In the end this script will restart your PostgreSQL database.

 WHAT DOES IT DO AND HOW DOES IT WORK
 ------------------------------------